 1. Auckland Museum

 Also known as the Auckland War Memorial Museum, New Zealand’s biggest museum is home to plenty of exhibitions that will suit all tastes.
-From the volcanic activity of the region to the Maori history, and a huge exhibition centred around New Zealand’s role during the World War I and II, you will discover a whole new side of New Zealand through very educative displays.
+From the volcanic activity of the region to the Maori history, and a huge exhibition centred around New Zealand’s role during World War I and II, you will discover a whole new side of New Zealand through very educative displays.
 See a list of more Auckland museums in the 10 Best Art Galleries & Museums in Auckland.

 2. New Zealand Maritime Museum

 New Zealand is a country that lives for the water.
 It is no surprise that sailing is a huge part of its history.
 Located on the Auckland Viaduct, the Maritime Museum will take you on a journey through time.
 Starting with a reproduction of a typical rocking cabin where early immigrants spent months making their way through the oceans to settle in New Zealand and finishing with high-speed sailboats that race yearly across the globe.
 The Maritime Museum also offers the cheapest cruise in the Auckland Harbour.

 3. Auckland Art Gallery